-How to Attract Wildlife into your Garden
+How to Encourage Wildlife into your Garden

 Your garden can be a haven to relax in and enjoy – but it can also serve as somewhere the local wildlife can feed, breed and shelter.
 It’s not difficult, and it doesn’t mean turning your manicured garden into a compost heap either.
 Read on to find out how you can attract wildlife into your garden.